 Why I think the Aeropress is king among brewers…

-I’ve always said that the strength of any brewing device is in its’ ability to efficiently manage the variables that effect the final brew of your coffee.
+I’ve always said that the strength of any coffee brewer machine is in its’ ability to efficiently manage the variables that effect the final brew of your coffee.
 Although you eventually decide on which brewing device you’d like to use based on the cup characteristics that it delivers; i.e. Chemex if you like a lighter tea-like brew that accentuates clarity, or French press if you prefer a fuller cup with a potential balance of heavier notes along with fruity acids.

 ..But what if there was a device that could essentially deliver both of the above results plus everything in between!